Toledo invariant of lattices in SU(2,1) via symmetric square: Introduction

-To prove the global rigidity, the common technique known so far is to consider a holomorphic horizontal lifting of a $\rho$-equivariant map to a proper period domain (or twistor space) where one can do complex geometry.
+To prove the global rigidity for $\rho\in \chi(\Gamma, G)$, the common technique known so far is to consider a holomorphic horizontal lifting of a $\rho$-equivariant map to a proper period domain (or twistor space) where one can apply complex geometric.
 It was successful in the case that Oscar-Garcia and Toledo considered in \cite{GT}.
-But in general, for higher rank case, there even does not exist a horizontal holomorphic lifting.
-At the last section of this paper, we give two cases where there exists or does not exist a holomorphic horizontal lifting of a symmetric square representation. \begin{thm}Let $\iota:B\ra \cal X$ be a totally geodesic map inducing the symmetric square representation where $B=SU(2,1)/S(U(2)\times U(1))$ and $\cal X=SU(4,2)/S(U(4)\times U(2))$.
-Then it lifts to a holomorphic horizontal map to the period domain $D=SU(4,2)/S(U(3)\times U(1)\times U(2))$. \end{thm} See Section \ref{symmetric} for the definition of the symmetric square representation.
+But in general, for higher rank case it is not known if there always exists a horizontal holomorphic lifting. \begin{thm}Consider the symmetric square representation $\rho$ of $SU(2, 1)$ in $SU(4, 2)$ and in $SU(n, 2)$, $n\ge 4$, via the inclusion $SU(4, 2)\subseteq SU(n, 2)$.
+Let $\iota:B\ra \cal X$ be the totally geodesic map induced by the representation $\rho$ where $B=SU(2,1)/S(U(2)\times U(1))$ and $\cal X=SU(n,2)/S(U(n)\times U(2))$.
+Then it lifts to a holomorphic horizontal map to the period domain $\mathcal D_2=SU(n,2)/S(U(n-1)\times U(1)\times U(2))$. \end{thm} See Section \ref{symmetric} for the definition of the symmetric square representation.

 We thank D. Toledo for numerous discussions and suggestions for various period domains for liftability problem.
 We also thank B. Klingler for a suggestion for possible different period domains.
 Lastly, we thank Mathematics department at Stanford University where the first author spent a sabbatical year and the second author visited in June 2014 while part of this paper was written.